saumyagoyal95/Finding-Annotator-Bias-in-crowdsourced-data/README.md

 This approach can thus help in finding the ground truth in the singly-labelled dataset, which is considered as a very difficult task.
-The bias and the confusion matrices produced by our improved architecture was able to precisely detect the spammer amongst the annotators.
-Moreover, the clustering of the annotators based on the bias matrix also seemed to work with our architecture.
+- The bias and the confusion matrices produced by our improved architecture was able to precisely detect the spammer amongst the annotators.
+- The
+clustering of the annotators based on the bias matrix also seemed to work with our architecture.
 Also, the produced bias shows high robustness under very noisy conditions making the approach potentially usable outside of lab conditions.
-As we worked on just singly-labelled dataset, we tell that if finding ground truth is not absolutely necessary we can ignore the chaining part and find the bias in the annotators with the end-to-end latent truth model approach, whereas if their is the necessity to find the ground truth labels chaining of the two architecture could result in potential outcome.
+- I worked on just singly-labelled dataset, we tell that if finding ground truth is not absolutely necessary we can ignore the chaining part and find the bias in the annotators with the end-to-end latent truth model approach, whereas if their is the necessity to find the ground truth labels chaining of the two architecture could result in potential outcome.
-We believe it is necessary to conduct more experiments on more datasets from different sources to solidify our conclusions regarding our hybrid approach of finding ground truths, as the singly-labelled crowdsourcing
+- I believe it is necessary to conduct more experiments on more datasets from different sources to solidify our conclusions regarding our hybrid approach of finding ground truths, as the singly-labelled crowdsourcing